PixelNoob/zkp/README.md

+### Zero Knowledge Protocols on EOS.

-## Zero Knowledge Protocols on EOS.
+This github page contains the research done by the EOS Argentina Team on Zero Knowledge Protocols on EOS.